amacrobert/dipper/README.md

 1. Run `composer install` from the root
 2. On gdax.com, create an API key with 'view' and 'trade' grants.
 3. Enter the generated API passphrase, key, and secret in app/config/parameters.yml
+4. Configure a MySQL database in parameters.yml, and run `bin/console doctrine:schema:update --force`
-4. To create trading tiers, run `bin/console server:start` and go to /admin for a configurable interface.
+5. To create trading tiers, run `bin/console server:start` and go to /admin for a configurable interface.
 Your GDAX USD balance must be at least equal to the total spends of all tiers.
-5. Run `bin/console dipper:work`
+6. Run `bin/console dipper:work`

 ### About